- No pool, spa, or entertainment options

 But there is a kitschy charm to these brightly lit streets.
 You can spot the neon cowboy, Vegas Vic, waving howdy from over a gift shop.
-And anyone visiting Vegas shouldn't miss downtown's nightly music, light, and video show cast over the evening skyline, the.
+And anyone visiting Vegas shouldn't miss downtown's nightly music, light, and video show cast over the evening skyline, the Fremont Street Experience.

 Basic standard rooms, bright cabana rooms, one-of-a-kind suites

 Standard Pavilion rooms (265 square feet) and Tower rooms (340 square feet) are a bit older and smaller than the typical hotel room in Vegas; each has either two queen-size beds or one king.
 They're definitely basic, and even borderline boring (thin carpeting, beige curtains), but even these standard rooms have flat-screen TVs, plus a few charming vintage details, like antique lamps, gold-framed botanical prints, and carved-wood headboards, bedside tables, and dressers.
 Tower rooms have semi-separate seating areas with loveseats and bathrooms with pale peach fixtures.

 Junior and Superior Cabana Suites start at 400 and 550 square feet, respectively, and have vivid Kelly green walls (plus a patterned black-and-white accent wall behind the bed) and retro-style furniture and decor, as well as flat-screen TVs, snack bars, mini-fridges, and Keurig coffeemakers.
 Cabana bathrooms feature white marble walls, black-and-white tile floors, and glass shower stalls with rainfall showerheads.